pliablepixels/sim/README.md

 ## Algorithm Overview

-The `CodeSimilarityAnalyzer` uses an advanced multi-layered approach optimized for same-language similarity detection:
+The `CodeSimilarityAnalyzer` uses a multi-layered approach for same-language similarity detection:

 1. **Preprocessing**:
    - Removes comments using common patterns